After putting together the ninth Harwich Children's festival on a shoestring budget this was the instant feedback from one of the teachers involved:-

-WHAT'S NEW?
-After returning from their Indian Adventure, performing 'King Kong' in the Smallest Theatre in the World, the lemmings homecoming has been celebrated on BBC 'Look East'.
+Other news, after returning from their Indian Adventure, performing 'King Kong' in the Smallest Theatre in the World, the lemmings homecoming has been celebrated on BBC 'Look East'.
 The Tamil press described the show as 'Mesmerising' and you can see video of the results by clicking on the link below.
 Work has also begun on the film of the Indian tour with 'HadEnoughMedia' and some of the footage was used by the BBC.
+Not only that but Royal Enfield have now finished customising our new bike (in Chennai) ready for our return to India and are sponsoring the Smallest Theatre to appear at the Goodwood Revival in September.

 Closer to home Mandy is directing an outdoor version of 'Alice in Wonderland' at the Ipswich Girls High School' and Dave has started work on the next Smallest Theatre in the World's production; a spine-chilling version of 'Jaws'.
 The Lemmings are once again producing the Harwich School's Carnival which is a celebratory event for ten schools that includes music and dance performances to follow the parade.
 In addition to all this, they are programming and running a new outdoor 'festival of the sea' in Clacton as well as a September event at the Martello Tower in Jaywick.